 We've mentioned a few times that once you've cleaned off any rust from your cast iron, you'll need to re-season it.
 Seasoning is an essential element of caring for cast iron cooking equipment, as it gives the iron surface a protective layer.
 This protective layer is naturally nonstick, but most importantly, it stops rust from collecting.

 A well-seasoned pan shouldn't rust, but cleaning your pan will remove that layer of seasoning.
+Here's a very quick explanation for how to season a rusty cast iron skillet.
 Once your cookware is dry, you need to rub the inside with a layer of oil.
 Preheat your oven to 350°F, then leave the oiled pan face down on the top shelf for one hour to bake.
 When it's heated, the oil reacts with the iron to create a protective, nonstick layer of seasoning.